Kurogue/Hackabull2023/README.md

-# Hackabull 2023
+# Whack-a-Live

-This is a repo for USF's 2023 Hackabull event.
+In progress fan based game, for hololive.